BharathBrahma/LP/microsoft.md

 ## Innovation/Thought process

 Situation: As a principal engineer on the team, I was tasked with reducing the errors, replays, rebills and re-rates requests that were coming in as a part of production support.
 There was a process where every day we would get to know the errors occurred while ledgering , and invoicing once the package is rated.
 A lot scenarios where the customer was billed wrong due to errors in WS calls, data hydration etc.

-Task : My task was to target to reduce the number of errors by atleast 30 - 40% by the end of the PI Action : My initial thought process was to understand the scale of errors, categorize the errors and get an idea of why or where majority of the errors are happening.
-I took help from a Data team , set up kafka queues to relay our rating information to them, where they would aggregate and create a dashbboard.
+Task : My task was to target to reduce the number of errors by atleast 30 - 40% by the end of the PI

+Action : My initial thought process was to understand the scale of errors, categorize the errors and get an idea of why or where majority of the errors are happening.
+I took help from a Data team , set up kafka queues to relay our rating information to them, where they would aggregate and create a dashbboard. \
 But the dashboard wasnt really helping with drilling down unless we could categorize effectively.
 Now I took the initiative to work with a DOM committe that approves requests for changing/modifying json schema to add a new list and named it notifications.
 My thought process was to add notification in each stage of calculation with a notification code, description.
 Like it would say base charge was this, discount retrived was this, customer is not billed etc. Based on the notification codes, the dashboard looked much better and the errors were categorized.

 Result: Worked on the highest errors first, implemented resilience4j and circuit breaker pattern to retry rating when WS fails instead of wrong data, and I was able to lead the effort of moving these changes phase by phase to production.
 Definitely reduced the number of times we were paged and results were quantify able to the management.

+## Peak Preparedness

+- Spin up VMs and Lambda functions well in advance to avoid the cold start ( triggered based on requests/sec, cpu usage ) Warm them up, have it ready
+- Database sizing
+- Logs folder and splunk monitoring
+- alert revisit
+- cache hit ratio revisitt
+- opportunities for fine tuning the objects
+- dashboards for management (fine tune to show YoY progress)